Superior Qualifications and Special Needs Pay-Setting Authority

 An agency may determine that a candidate has superior qualifications based on—

-- the level, type, or quality of the candidate’s skills or competencies demonstrated or obtained through experience and/or education;
+- the level, type or quality of the candidate's skills and competencies demonstrated or obtained through experience or education (or both);

 - the quality of the candidate's accomplishments compared to others in the field; or

-- other factors that support a superior qualifications determination.
+- other factors that support that the superior qualifications determination.

-The candidate’s skills, competencies, experience, education, and/or accomplishments must be relevant to the requirements of the position to be filled.
-These qualities must be significantly higher than that needed to be minimally qualified for the position and/or be of a more specialized quality compared to other candidates.
+The candidate's skills, competencies, experience, education, and accomplishments must be relevant to the requirements of the position to be filled.
+These qualities must be significantly higher than that needed to be minimally qualified for the position or be of a more specialized quality compared to other candidates.

 Special Needs Determination

-An agency may determine that a candidate fills a special agency need if the type, level, or quality of skills and competencies or other qualities and experiences possessed by the candidate are relevant to the requirements of the position and are essential to accomplishing an important agency mission, goal, or program activity.
+An agency may determine that a candidate fills a special agency need if the type, the level, type or quality of the candidate's skills and competencies or other qualities and experiences possessed by the candidate are relevant to the requirements of the position and are essential to accomplishing an important agency mission, goal, or program, activity.

 A candidate also may meet the special needs criteria by meeting agency workforce needs, as documented in the agency's strategic human capital plan.